AmitLevinson/amitgrinson.com/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: My research interests include drug markets and political participation
+bio: I'm a R beginner and enthusiast interested in R analysis, drug markets and political participation.
 education:
   courses:
 #  - course: PhD in Artificial Intelligence